mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * The KeyPackage is invalid according to {{keypackage-validation}}.

-* The Credential in the LeafNode in the KeyPackage has the same signature key as a Credential in any leaf of the group.
+* The LeafNode in the KeyPackage shares the same `signature_key` with another LeafNode in the group.

 * The LeafNode in the KeyPackage shares the same `encryption_key` with another LeafNode in the group.